STRUCTURED VIBE CODING

 Without this layer

 Context becomes a polite suggestion.
-AI generates code that looks right in review but silently introduces inconsistencies.
-By feature 20, you have three error-handling conventions, two auth patterns, and security gaps no one noticed.
+By feature 20 you have three error-handling conventions, two auth patterns, and security gaps no one noticed.

 Spec-Driven Workflows